 Greg = me.
 I’m sure you already knew that, but I like to confuse the hell out of the Googlebot.
 We can’t have good SEO sneaking up on us or something like that.

 Now, a quick aside to share something I haven’t publicly shared.

 When I was researching adventurous life paths, I considered finding defense contract work.
-My thinking was that anything had to be better than a corporate cubicle.
+My thinking was that anything had to be better than my current situation.